Smoked Turkey Brine Recipe! Plus Dry Rub And Butter Injection!

 How To Make Smoked Turkey Brine:

-I added to the water all the wet brine ingredients; salt, garlic salt, Montreal Steak Seasoning, Worcestershire Sauce, and black pepper.
+I added to the water all the wet brine ingredients: salt, garlic salt, Montreal Steak Seasoning, Worcestershire Sauce, and black pepper.

 Smoked Turkey Brine with Turkey Submerged